Canon 1D Mark IV vs Fujifilm X-T100

 Feature comparison: Canon 1D Mark IV vs Fujifilm X-T100

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the X-T100 has an electronic viewfinder (2360k dots), while the 1D Mark IV has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the X-T100 has a higher magnification than the one of the 1D Mark IV (0.62x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D Mark IV and Fujifilm X-T100 in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the 1D Mark IV, but is missing on the X-T100 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The X-T100 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1D Mark IV does not have a selfie-screen.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the X-T100 uses SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the X-T100 uses SDXC cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the X-T100 only has one slot.
+The X-T100 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 Connectivity comparison: Canon 1D Mark IV vs Fujifilm X-T100